open-education-api/specification/docs/home.md

 Of course, each school, college, or university can develop their own APIs, but this is a time-consuming and costly process.
 That is why the Open Education API, known in Dutch as the ‘Open Onderwijs API’ (OOAPI) was created.

+The OOAPI is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by SURF (collectively known as the [Community](community/)).

 This [open API](technical/) (or public API as it is sometimes referred to) is constantly being defined and developed so that apps can efficiently process education data, such as registering for a course online, viewing a timetable on a mobile device, or securely checking exam results.

-The OOAPI is the result of a collaboration between several education institutes and suppliers in the Netherlands and is facilitated by SURF (known collectively as the [Community](community/)).

 For a brief introduction to the OOAPI, please take a look at the short video below: